 - New technologies allow collection and processing in more secretive ways = greater need for transparency. - Important to inform employees about existence of any monitoring, the purpose for which data is to be processed etc; - How?
 Employment contract itself or through specific policies;

 Recruitment Stage:

 - Using social media to view profiles of candidates for employment - is it permissible? - Can the employer keep the data collected during an interviewing process?
-If yes - for how long? - Can the employer require candidates to 'add' him/her on social media profiles?
+If yes - for how long? - Can the employer keep police conduct certificates?